Complete Topological Quantization of Higher Gauge Fields: Global Completion of Higher Gauge Fields

 \subsubsection{Nonlinear Flux Densities}

 \footnote{ We follow \parencites[\S 2.4]{SS25-Flux}[\S 2.1]{SS24-Phase}. }

-Ever since Faraday discovered \emph{magnetic field lines} in the 1850s, the field strength of gauge fields is expressed as the \emph{density of flux} of the field through infinitesimal hypersurfaces in spacetime, as such measured, in modern mathematical language, by differential forms (cf. \cref{MagneticFluxLines})
+Ever since Faraday discovered \emph{magnetic field lines} in the 1850s, the field strength of gauge fields is expressed as the \emph{density of flux} of the field through infinitesimal hypersurfaces in spacetime, which is measured, in modern mathematical language, by differential forms (cf. \cref{MagneticFluxLines})

 The flux density of the electromagnetic field on a spacetime $X^{1,3}$ is encoded by a differential 2-form $F_2 \in \Omega^2_{\mathrm{dR}}(X^{1,3})$ (the \emph{Faraday tensor}) subject to \emph{Maxwell's equations of motion} (here: in vacuum, cf. \cite[\S 3.5 \& \S7.2b]{Frankel2011}):